Why this tool?

 How do you support busy leaders and teachers to take advantage of the strong body of evidence now available about effective teaching and effective school practices which support learning?

-How do we know what is happening nationally, so that the Ministry of Education and other government education agencies can see what the strengths and needs are of our schools, and whether policy is having its intended effect?
+How do we know what is happening nationally so that education agencies can see what the strengths and needs are of our schools, and whether policy is having its intended effect?

 The tool that you can access now is the result of an extensive development process, including: